gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 But it may be hard to do for a class library.
 Sometimes it gets totally infeasible when public API surface of a library gets wide enough.
 To overcome that dilemma, assembly loader can be installed at module initializer of a class library.

 [Fody/ModuleInit](https://github.com/Fody/ModuleInit) is an example of tool that gives access to .NET module initialization functionality from high-level programming languages like C#/VB.NET.
+Another option is to use more specialized tool like [Eazfuscator.NET](https://www.gapotchenko.com/eazfuscator.net) that provides not only [module initialization functionality](https://help.gapotchenko.com/eazfuscator.net/63/sensei-features/module-initializers), but also intellectual property protectiion.

 <hr/>